hooskers/site/content/page/projects.md

 PDX Live Transit consists of a [backend piece](https://github.com/hooskers/pdx-live-transit-server) and a [frontend piece](https://github.com/hooskers/pdx-live-transit) that use Trimet's Realtime GTFS API to show all of their vehicles in the Portland metro area on a map in realtime.

-The backend is a simple Express server that has Javascript code compiled from Realtime GTFS protobufs.
+The backend is a simple Express server that has JavaScript code compiled from Realtime GTFS protobufs.
 All it does is get the vehicle positions from Trimet's endpoint, marshals it to JSON, and sends it to the client.
 Soon, it will be refactored into a GraphQL sever.

 The frontend is built in React and shows all of the Trimet vehicles in realtime using Google Maps.
 The vehicles are arrows that point in the same direction as the vehicle and their color matches their line color (or black for buses).
 Hovering over a vehicle's card in the sidebar will magnify the vehicle's marker and make all other markers transparent.
 Clicking a vehicle's card will lock in the same effect for a single vehicle.